Bernstein Shur Monthly – December 2017

 Currently, the tax code allows non-profit institutions to sell tax-exempt bonds to finance construction projects.
 The interest buyers earn on these bonds is tax-exempt, thereby reducing the cost of financing major projects for these institutions.

 The House version of the tax-reform bill eliminates this exemption.
 The Senate version retains it.
-As the House and Senate work to resolve the differences between the bills, Maine’s affordable housing developers, hospitals, and private schools should keep a close eye on whether the tax exemption survives.
+As the House and Senate work to resolve the differences between the bills, ME’s affordable housing developers, hospitals, and private schools should keep a close eye on whether the tax exemption survives.

 If the final version of the bill eliminates the exemption, capital costs for these institutions may rise and new construction might be delayed or canceled altogether.
 Increased financing costs might also be passed on to consumers.